James Scott (footballer, born 2000): Hibernian (loan)

 On 20 August 2021, Scott returned to Scotland to join Hibernian on loan for the duration of the 2021–22 season.
 Scott made his debut for Hibernian two days later in a 2–2 draw with Dundee.
 On 15 May 2022, the final day of the Scottish Premiership campaign, Scott netted a hat trick in a 4–0 win over St Johnstone.
 He returned to Hull at the end of the season.

 Exeter City

 On 31 January 2023, Scott was released by Hull City after spending two-years at the club and making 36 appearances in all competitions for the Tigers.
 He was subsequently signed by Exeter City on an 18-month permanent contract, rejoining former Hibernian assistant manager Gary Caldwell.
 On 25 March 2023, Scott scored the fourth goal in a comprehensive 5–0 home victory over Accrington Stanley; his first goal for the Grecians.

 St Mirren

 On 24 January 2024, Scott joined Scottish Premiership club St Mirren on loan for the remainder of the season, agreeing to sign on a permanent two-year deal at the end of his loan.

+Sha Tin

+On 8 August 2026, Scott moved abroad and joined Hong Kong Premier League club Sha Tin.